 In other words, insofar as he gave the matter any thought at all, it is reasonable to assume that Geithner knew that AIG would be paying large bonuses to most-valued employees.
 If he did not give it any thought then it was because he did not care that a firm receiving more $160 billion worth of taxpayer dollars was paying multi-million dollar bonuses to its top executives.
 It is implausible on its face that Geithner was surprised by this situation. [emphasis mine]

-It's an utter waste of government time and money to go on the offense and direct senior government people to do something about the bonuses, no matter how distasteful.
+direct senior government people to do something about the bonuses, no matter how distasteful.
 Not to mention, Congress is busy today putting AIG's senior management through the wringer, when many of those now in power at AIG were in fact not on duty when the ship went down.
 Edward Liddy, AIG's current CEO, for example, was appointed in September last year to help get the life boats out.

 There is no shortage of blame to go around.
 But there is a shortage of time and political will, which should not be squandered on hopeless cases like this one.